redkite-labs/redkitecms-docs/book/install-alphalemoncms.rst

 Permissions
 -----------
-Don't forget to setup the permissions on the installation folder as explained in the `Symfony2 setup and configuration tutorial`_
+Don't forget to set-up the permissions on the installation folder as explained in the `Symfony2 set-up and configuration tutorial`_

 What to do if something goes wrong
 ----------------------------------
-The AlphaLemon CMS installer changes some of the configuration files of your application, so if something goes wrong during the setup, you could have problems running the install process again after these changes have been implemented.
+The RedKite CMS installer changes some of the configuration files of your application, so if something goes wrong during the set-up, you could have problems running the install process again after these changes have been implemented.

 Luckily, the installer backs up those files, so to fix the problem, you have simply to